Logo Text Blaze

 Both work and are almost exactly the same length, but many people find the list comprehension version easier to read.

-You can also include an optional if block in your list comprehensions, items will only included when it evaluates to yes.
+You can also include an optional if block in your list comprehensions, items will only be included when it evaluates to yes.
 Imagine we only wanted to include items who were larger than 20:

 List comprehensions can also iterate across keyed lists and can create keyed lists.
 The following shows the examples of the different possible combinations: